hawkspar/spy/README.md

 /!\ Reading meshes in parallel _FEniCsX_ is an order-dependant process !
 That means that extra care should be taken to always load meshes in the same order - for instance initialising _SPYB_ in the `setup` file so that it is always read first ! /!\

 Boundary conditions are applied like before.

+There's a necessary subtlety when using _MUMPS_ in parallel over a large mesh.
+It seems to require extra memory, which is configured in `helpers.configureKSP`, setting the `icntl_14` parameter for working matrix size to be significantly higher than default.

 The slowest process here is always the building of a _LU_ preconditioner for the linearised Navier-Stokes `L` matrix (which doesn't include a time derivative).